 This is purely cosmetic because successive agreements have culminated in forcing pharmacists into bankruptcy to record levels, and because pharmacy leaders have not produced a strategy to balance out pharmacy revenue streams, the PBS remains the most dominant stream at a profitability level that is not sustainable for the future.

 Strategic planning for community pharmacy is delegated at the macro level to the Pharmacy Guild of Australia (PGA) while each individual pharmacy owner is responsible for their own strategic planning at the micro level.

-When strategy levels do not synchronise or balance out, then one of two actions must follow – bankruptcy or a conversion of a community pharmacy into a retail pharmacy.
+When strategy levels do not synchronise or balance out, then one of two actions must follow – bankruptcy when you have completed the bankruptcy documents preparation process or a conversion of a community pharmacy into a retail pharmacy.

 A retail pharmacy relies on commoditising every product and service under a marketing philosophy of delivering at the absolute lowest price.

 That approach requires a high sales volume that must increase at a high rate to provide the cash flow to fund expansion.

 Dips in the economy, a too high a reliance on supplier credit and a focus on quantity rather than quality is not a sustainable equation.

 At some point long-term finance has to be secured to underpin a future expansion and margins across the board have to be gradually increased to ensure a profitable cash flow to stabilise the business.

 This is a business cycle that has appeared before within pharmacy where a clear retail leader emerges, and after a period of time, competitors alter their business models to become more retail-oriented and eventually catch up.

 Thereafter both sides move towards the middle ground and a further period of time lapses before a new cycle begins once more with a new retail leader emerging.